 Brian is from Greenville, SC and received BA/BS degrees in English and Behavioral Biology.
 He completed a PhD in neuroscience at Washington University in St. Louis in 2015.
 He then completed postdoctoral training at the University of Washington in Seattle.
 He joined the department of Cell Biology and Neuroscience at Rutgers as an assistant professor in 2019.
 Brian is a fan of audiobooks and musical theatre.

 Colm is from Rockville, MD and earned a BS in Cell Biology and Molecular Genetics and a BA in English Language and Literature from the University of Maryland.
 He earned his PhD in Biochemistry and Molecular Genetics at the University of Alabama at Birmingham in 2014, followed by postdoctoral training at the University of Texas Medical Branch.
 You can find him riding a bike, listening to a record, reading a book, or walking a dog.

 Tracy did her undergraduate studies at National Cheng Kung University in Taiwan, and completed an MS degree in Biology from New York University in 2017.
-She is currently a third year PhD student in the Microbiology and Molecular Genetics Program at Rutgers.
+She is currently a fourth year PhD student in the Microbiology and Molecular Genetics Program at Rutgers.
 Tracy enjoys baking and listening to a broad range of music.

 Postbaccalaureate Research Assistant

 Juan is originally from Colombia.
 He received a BA in Cell Biology & Neuroscience from Rutgers University in 2021.
 He joined the lab in his senior year and is now working as a research assistant.
 He plans to continue his academic career as a PhD student.
 In his free time, Juan enjoys hiking, exercising, and taking pictures.